Which should you choose for in-home learning? eBook or Print Book?

 The bad news: You have to choose between the eBook format and the print edition.

-Both formats have their advantages, and there are some significant differences, even though the course content is exactly the same.
+Both formats, in the ebook vs print book question, have their advantages, and there are some significant differences, even though the course content is exactly the same.
 Let’s take a closer look at the contenders.
 (Or, you can just trust me and read My 2¢ below)

 The Advantages of Print: